Frequently Asked Questions

 National, state, and TUDA NAEP are administered biennially in odd-numbered years, between the last week in January and the first week in March.
-In Florida, Miami-Dade and Hillsborough County Public Schools participate in the Trial Urban District Assessment (TUDA) program.
+In Florida, Duval, Miami-Dade and Hillsborough County Public Schools participate in the Trial Urban District Assessment (TUDA) program.
 Field tests are often administered during the same timeframe in the even-numbered years.
 Every four years, during even-numbered years, the Long-term Trend (LTT) is administered to 13-year-old students in the fall, 9-year-old students in the winter, and 17-year-old students in the spring.

 14. How much time does it take to administer NAEP?